rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/HostSummary.md

 - status: System.String
   - Supported in v5.0+
   v5.0-v5.2:
-  v5.3+: Specifies the connect status for the host.
-Status is Refreshing while discovery is running or Connected once discovery was successful and the host is available.
+  v5.3-v9.1: Specifies the connect status for the host.
+Status is Refreshing while discovery is running or Connected once discovery was successful and the host is available. v9.2: This field is deprecated, use statusEnum field instead.
 - alias: System.String
   - Supported in v5.1+
   A user-specified string that returns this host in searches.